 Pre-Lesson

-- Introducing Evidence: This lesson introduces students to primary sources and illustrates how historical narratives are constructed.
+- Introducing Evidence(link is external): This lesson introduces students to primary sources and illustrates how historical narratives are constructed.

 Content Application